slamice/wri/Other stories/The Commuter.md

 He stopped thinking.
 He looked out the train both ways.
 It felt eerily clean and completely silent.
 He took a step, and walked out.
 His shoes echoed squeaks in the tunnel. until he headed up the stairs.

-A few minutes later, the train doors closed.
+A few minutes later, the ringing closed the doors.